ThomasOli/Dall-E-Image-Generation-Application/README.md

 # FullStack-Dall-E
-This application's front end is created using React and JS, and backend consists of the MERN Stack(MongoDB, Express, React Node) All images are generated using the dall-e API by OpenAI
+This application's front end is created using React and JavaScript, and backend consists of the MERN Stack(MongoDB, Express, React Node).
+All images are generated using the dall-e API by OpenAI.
 The user can input a prompt they want the AI to generate an image for.

 **Overview:**